 Of the six colonial governors who gave their names to Virginia counties, Alexander Spotswood,2Spelled with one t, and so the county should be spelled. with his spacious and hospitable country home, is probably the most interesting character.
-While governor he made an exploring tour through the country from Williams-burg across the mountains to the Shenandoah River.
+While governor he made an exploring tour through the country from Williamsburg across the mountains to the Shenandoah River.
 The party had a jolly time and were gone six weeks.
-On their return each tourist received a golden horseshoe as a souvenir of the trip, and thus was instituted the order of the "Knights of the Horse Shoe."
+On their return each tourist received a golden horseshoe as a souvenir of the trip, and thus was instituted the order of the “Knights of the Horse Shoe.”
 A horse-shoe was chosen as the badge of knighthood because the horses, which at home needed no shoes, had to be shod in order to be able to travel over the rocky regions of the mountains.
 In 1724 Governor Spotswood had above the falls on the Rappahannock River an iron furnace, considered by himself as the first regular iron furnace in the United States.3But there was a furnace for smelting iron ore at Falling Creek, in Chesterfield County, in 1619.
 It was destroyed and the people killed in the Indian massacre, of March 22, 1622.
 There is a pig of the iron with the furnace mark in the State Library in Richmond.

 Sir William Gooch had already won fame as a soldier in Europe when he was chosen governor of the Old Dominion in 1727.
 Two counties were established that year, and one of them was named Goochland in honor of the new governor.
 Gooch greatly endeared himself to the people by his wise administration as governor, and the Virginians bade him a tearful farewell when he sailed for his English home after twenty years of service in the colony.
 The flourishing city of Staunton in Augusta County is named after Lady Staunton, the beloved wife of Governor Gooch.